12 – 15 inches

 The Borkie is a small to medium-sized dog that has a long lifespan and is healthy and energetic.
 They are easy to train thanks to their intelligent and easygoing nature but are also prone to be easily distracted.
 Borkies are very friendly and social and enjoy spending time playing with other dogs.

 They love almost everyone they meet, which also means they won’t make the best guard or watchdogs.

 2. The Borkie is sensitive to the cold.

 They don’t enjoy cold weather, so be prepared to invest in a dog coat if you live in a location with a colder climate.

-3. The Borkie becomes very attached to her family.
+3. The Borkie becomes very attached to their family.

 The Borkie is a friendly and loving dog that will want to follow you around and sleep with you at night.
-She will also enjoy spending time romping with other dogs at the dog park to help burn off some of her energy.
+They will also enjoy spending time romping with other dogs at the dog park to help burn off some of their energy.

 Absolutely!
 The Borkie makes an amazing dog for the entire family.
 They are patient, active, and affectionate dogs that enjoy playing with children.
 Be sure to supervise your children, particularly the little ones, and you should teach all of your children to respect dogs.